-1.6 Maintenance and repair
+1.6 Safety during maintenance and repair

-1.6.1 Maintenance and repair
+1.6.1 Safety during maintenance and repair

 Corrective maintenance must only be carried out by personnel trained on the robot.
 Maintenance or repair must be done with all electrical, pneumatic, and hydraulic power switched off, that is, no remaining hazards.